About This Blog

 Porches

-The front porches of old were big with plenty of sittin space for neighbors.
+The front porches of old were big with plenty of sitting space for neighbors.
 Folks would drop by with a plate of cookies to talk a spell about families, weather, politics.
 We knew their ups and downs next door, and they knew ours.
 We laughed, and sometimes, cried together.
 But over the years we’ve gotten more private, self centered.
 We got busy.
 Some folks can't even tell you their neighbors names.
-We stopped sittin on our front porches.
+We stopped sitting on our front porches.

 No comments: